How to build your own mechanical watch

-You’re going to want to figure out your movement first since this will determine the layout of the dial and the second hand position.
+You’ll want to figure out the movement first since this will determine the layout of the dial and the second hand position.
 The movement I used for my watch is an ETA 6497, which has its second hand located at the 9 o’clock position.
 If you would rather have your second hand at the 6 o’clock position you can get the ETA 6498 instead.

 ETA movements are getting harder to find these days since ETA has decided to stop supplying their movements to third parties.
-Despite the shortage you can still buy them through Otto Frei and sometimes find them on ebay.
+Despite the shortage, you can still buy them through Otto Frei and sometimes find them on eBay.
 The price depends on the level of decoration you want.
-I ordered the a gold toned movement with a hammered finish for 169.00.
+I ordered the gold-toned movement with a hammered finish for $169.00.

-For the case you need to find something that is compatible with your ETA 6497/6498 movement.
+For the case, it needs to be compatible with the ETA 6497/6498 movement.
 I went with a Solid Steel B-Uhr style case from HelenaRou.
-This case is available with mineral crystal glass for 49.95 or sapphire for an additional 40.
+This case is available with mineral crystal glass for $49.95 or sapphire for an additional $40.00.

 DIAL & HANDS

-You’ll also want to get 22mm spring bars and Mounting Tabs for the movement.
+You’ll also need 22mm spring bars and Mounting Tabs for the movement.

-Once all of my parts were in I laid everything out to inspect for damages or imperfections.
-I should probably mention at this point that I actually built this watch about a year ago and have been wearing it quite frequently since.
-I took it apart again for the purposes of this tutorial, so any scratches or scuffs you might notice on the case or strap are the result of lots of use.
+Once all of my parts were in, I laid everything out to inspect for damages or imperfections.
+I should probably mention at this point that I built this watch about a year ago and have been wearing it quite frequently since.
+I took it apart for the purpose of this tutorial, so any scratches or scuffs you may notice on the case or strap are the result of lots of use.
 Your parts should be in pristine condition when you receive them.

-Step 2: Remove the stem from the movement
+Step 2: Removing the stem from the movement

-The first step you’ll want to take is to remove the stem from the movement.
-ETA uses a set screw to hold the stem in, so to remove it you’ll need to rotate that set screw about 180 degrees.
+First, remove the stem from the movement.
+ETA uses a set screw to hold the stem in, so to remove it, you’ll need to rotate the set screw approximately 180 degrees.
 Don’t completely unscrew it, just turn it slightly and pull on the stem.
 If it doesn’t pop out, turn the screw another quarter turn and try again.

-Step 3: Install the hour wheel and dial washer
+Step 3: Installing the hour wheel and dial washer

-Once the hour wheel is in place you can put the dial washer on top of it.
-When the dial is installed it will press against the washer and keep the hour wheel in place.
+Once the hour wheel is in place, put the dial washer on top of it.
+When the dial is installed, it will press against the washer and keep the hour wheel in place.

-Next you’ll want to loosen the set screws that hold the dial feet in place.
-These will be tightened down when you receive your movement, so give them a few counter-clockwise turns to clear the space that the dial feet will sit in.
+Next, loosen the set screws that hold the dial feet in place.
+These will be tightened down when you receive the movement, so give them a few counter-clockwise turns to clear the space that the dial feet will sit in.

 Now we’re ready to put the dial in place.
-You want to avoid scratching the dial or getting any fingerprints it.
-I used a stick with some Rodico on the end to put it in place, but if you like you can just grip it from the sides.
-Once the dial is in position and sitting flush with the movement you can tighten the set screws you just loosened.
+Avoid scratching the dial or getting fingerprints on it.
+I used a stick with some Rodico cleaning putty on the end to put it in place.
+If you like, you can just grip it from the sides.
+Once the dial is in position and sitting flush with the movement, tighten the set screws you just loosened.
 This should hold the dial firmly in place.

 Step 5: Attaching the hands

 Now it’s time to set the hands.
-You want to start with the hour hand, so drop it into place and use something to press it over the shaft of the hour wheel.
-Once you have it in place check it from the sides to make sure it is parallel with the surface of the dial.
+Starting with the hour hand, drop it into place and use something to press it over the shaft of the hour wheel.
+Once in place, check it from the sides to make sure it is parallel with the surface of the dial.

 Next is the minute hand.
-I used Rodico on a stick to put in place before pressing it down onto the canon pinon.
-Again you’ll want to check to verify that the hands are parallel with the dial and each other.
+I used Rodico cleaning putty on a stick to put the minute hand in place before pressing it down onto the canon pinon.
+Again, verify that the hands are parallel with the dial and each other.

-The last, and most difficult hand is the second hand.
-The pinion for the second hand is very, very small.
-So small you won’t likely be able to see it without magnification, so if you have a loupe or a magnifying glass now is the time to use it.
-The pinion is also fragile, so it is best to get the second hand in possition, then verify that is is on the pinion and not next to it before pressing down.
+The last and most difficult hand is the second hand.
+The pinion for the second hand is extremely small.
+So small you won’t likely be able to see it without magnification, so if you have a loupe or magnifying glass, now is the time to use it.
+The pinion is also fragile, so it’s best to get the second hand in position.
+Then, verify that it’s on the pinion and not next to it before pressing down.

 Step 6: Casing the movement

-Once you have the dial and hands firmly in place its time to add the movement adaptor.
-Slip it around the movement making sure to align the hole in the adaptor with the stem hole in the movement.
-The bevel should be facing away from the dial.
+Once the dial and hands are firmly in place, add the movement adapter.
+Slip it around the movement, making sure to align the hole in the adapter with the stem hole in the movement.
+The bevel should face away from the dial.

 We’re almost ready to put the watch in the case, so set the movement aside (dial side up) and start to clean the inside of the case with a microfiber cloth.
-You want to make sure there are no fingerprints or dust specs inside the case.
-Once it’s sealed up we want it to stay that way, so take your time to make sure everything is nice and clean.
+Make sure there are no fingerprints or dust specks inside the case.
+Once it’s sealed up, you want it to stay that way, so take your time to make sure everything is clean.

-Once the movement is in place I like to put the stem in to keep it from shifting around while we screw the movement holder tabs in place.
+Once the movement is in place, I like to put the stem in to keep it from shifting around while I screw the movement holder tabs in place.
 Please note that the tab is upside down in this photo.
-You want it to slope downward and follow the countour of the adaptor ring before you screw it in place.
+You want it to slope downward and follow the contour of the adapter ring before you screw it in place.

 Step 7: Cutting the stem

-Once the movement tabs are in place it’s time to measure the stem and cut it down to fit your crown.
+Once the movement tabs are in place, it’s time to measure the stem and cut it down to fit your crown.
 I usually just eyeball this part.
-If you put the crown next to the stem you can get an idea of how much length you’ll need to cut off.
-If you like you can mark the stem with a sharpie so you know where to cut.
+If you put the crown next to the stem, you can get an idea of how much length you’ll need to cut off.
+If you like, you can mark the stem with a black marker so you know where to cut.

-Once the extra length is cut off the stem you can screw the crown on.
-If the cut wasn’t clean you might have to file the end of the stem before the crown will screw on.
-I like to add a little bit of lock-tite to the stem so the crown doesn’t come off in the future.
+Once the extra length of the stem is cut off, screw the crown on.
+If the cut wasn’t clean, you may have to file the end of the stem before the crown screws on.
+I like to add a little bit of Loctite glue to the stem so the crown doesn’t come off in the future.

-Once the crown is screwed in place and you are happy with the length of the stem you can secure it by tightening the locking screw.
-Once you have the screw tightened check to make sure you can pull the crown and set the time properly.
+Once the crown is screwed in place and you are happy with the length of the stem, secure it by tightening the locking screw.
+Once the screw is tightened, check to make sure you can pull the crown and set the time properly.

 Step 8: Attaching the case-back and straps

-Now all that’s left to do is screw on the case-back and attach the watch straps.
-I found that my JAXA wrench couldn’t open wide enough to fit this case-back so had to use a friction ball case opener instead.
-Once the case-back is securely tightened all that’s left is attaching the straps.
+Next, screw on the case-back and attach the watch straps.
+I found that my JAXA wrench couldn’t open wide enough to fit this case-back so I had to use a friction ball case opener instead.
+Once the case-back is securely tightened, attach the straps.

 Use your spring bar tool to attach the strap with the buckle to the top (12 o’clock) position.
 Then attach the second strap and you’re done!

-Congratulations.
-You are now the proud owner of a high quality bespoke Flieger style watch for a fraction of what you would pay retail.
-I added up all of my costs and this build came out to about 300.00 bucks.
-Not bad considering the closest Flieger style watch with an ETA 6498/97 movement was the Stowa Klassic which starts at around 1200.00 bucks.
-Sure, Stowa has a rich history, but that isn’t worth another 900 dollars to me.
+Congratulations!
+You are now the proud owner of a high quality bespoke Flieger-style watch for a fraction of what you would pay retail.
+I tallied my costs and this build came out to roughly $300.00.
+Not bad considering the closest Flieger-style watch with an ETA 6498/97 movement was the Stowa Klassic which starts at $1200.00.
+Sure, Stowa has a rich history, but that isn’t worth another $900.00 to me.